Researchers identify 'rescue' mechanism that helps cells survive malfunctioning split

-Category: Environment Hits: 2Cells replicate their genetic material and divide into two identical clones to perpetuate life.
+Category: Environment Hits: 3Cells replicate their genetic material and divide into two identical clones to perpetuate life.
 Some cells pause in the process with a single, undivided nucleus.
 When the cell resumes division after such a pause, the nucleus can become caught in the fissure, splitting violently, and killing both cells.
 But that is not always the case.
 Researchers are starting to understand how active nuclear displacement rescues cell death.

 Read more https://www.sciencedaily.com/releases/2021/02/210204144051.htm